Final phase of load testing ongoing - Guyana Chronicle

 –as construction of new Demerara River Bridge nears completion

-THE highly anticipated Demerara River Bridge entered its final load testing phase on Thursday, as a series of load assessments were conducted on the state-of-the-art cable-stay structure.
+THE highly anticipated Demerara River Bridge (DHB) entered its final phase of load testing on Thursday as a series of load assessments were conducted on the state-of-the-art cable-stay structure.

-Project Manager Patrick Thompson confirmed that the load tests marked a significant milestone in the ambitious project, which is now on track to open shortly.
+Project Manager, Patrick Thompson, on Thursday, confirmed that the load tests marked a significant milestone in the ambitious project, which is now on track to open shortly.

 While exclusively speaking to the Guyana Chronicle, Thompson stated that the testing, which commenced last Monday, followed strict international standards set by the American Association of State Highway and Transportation Officials (AASHTO).

-“We are now able to do the load test here because largely the bridge structure is complete, the paving is completed on the main cable stay bridge, as with the rest of the bridge, and so we now could tension the cables, measure any sort of vibrations from the usage of the bridge,” Thompson said.
+He stated: “We are now able to do the load test here because largely the bridge structure is complete, the paving is completed on the main cable stay bridge, as with the rest of the bridge, and so we now could tension the cables, measure any sort of vibrations from the usage of the bridge.”

-20 trucks loaded 40 tons of white sand were used and tested in accordance with the AASHTO code.
+20 fully loaded trucks were carefully positioned on the structure to simulate heavy traffic conditions, while experts monitored the bridge’s performance under stress.

-“We’re measuring stress and strain on the bridge, but additionally, we’re also measuring vibrations on the cable as a result of loading of the bridge, and we’re measuring displacement, lateral displacement of the towers, so the trucks are going to be placed in different positions throughout the day, and these measurements are going to be recorded,” Thompson explained.
+During the operation, advanced sensors recorded stress, strain, deflection, stiffness, and tower displacement, along with the load forces on the supporting cables.
+These measurements are critical to confirming the bridge’s strength, durability, and safety before its commissioning.

 The Guyana Chronicle reported earlier this week that the bridge had undergone a series of successful load tests and, according to Thompson, the results “were better than design requirements.”